-1.9 What are relevant legislations in relation to data archiving?
+1.9 What are relevant legislations in concerning data archiving?

 In European data archives, the archiving process is regulated by both national laws and international regulations

-The main legal issues in European data archives are intellectual property rights (e.g., copyright law) and personal data.
+The main legal issues in European data archives relate to intellectual property rights (e.g., copyright law) and the sharing of personal data.

 Copyright